Introduction to the World of a Cat Hoarder

 In this regard, Margaret demonstrates a common trait of hoarders.
 She schemes to keep her situation in the dark from other people.

-How to You Keep the Cats from Friends and Family Members?
+How Do You Keep the Cats From Friends and Family Members?

 Margaret explained how she keeps others unaware of her cat hoarding.
 A key reason she is able to avoid detection is that she does not have close relatives.
-She was married some years ago, but had no children.
+She has married some years ago but had no children.
 Her siblings, of which there were three, are deceased.

 Margret does maintain that she has friendships.
 She inherited a good amount of money from her parents.
 Thus, she indicates she remains active in a number of organizations in the community, including a country and golf club.
 She indicates that she even attends social functions in the home of other individuals.
 However, she draws the line at having people into her own home.
 In fact, the interview itself was held on a patio on the backside of her home.